TikTok National Security Threat Kris Ruby

 TikTok, Inc., Consumer Privacy Litigation (MDL No. 2948, 20-cv-4699)

-Most recently, TikTok has updated its TOS to reflect that they may collect biometric identifiers and biometric information as defined under U.S. laws such as face prints and voiceprints from user content.
+Most recently, TikTok has updated its terms of service to reflect that they may collect biometric identifiers and biometric information as defined under U.S. laws such as face prints and voiceprints from user content.

 “People in Illinois are given written notice by the private sector if their biometric information is used.
 The Biometric Information Privacy Act enacted by the state contains a number of provisions concerning the use of individual biometric data and identifiers.
 Included among them is a provision that no private entity may “collect, capture, purchase, receive through trade, or otherwise obtain” such information about an individual, unless written notice is provided to that individual or their legally appointed representative.” – AI Bill of Rights